sinlov/gh-conventional-kit/README.md

 ## for what

-- this project used to cli with golang
+- this cli generate conventional markdown and add `.github` template to your project

 ## Contributing